morpho-org/vault-v2/README.md

 ### Fees

-VaultV2 depositors are charged settable performance fees, a cut on interest (capped at 50%), and management fees (capped at 5%), a cut on principal, that goes to recipient set by the curator.
+VaultV2 depositors are charged with a performance fee, which is a cut on interest (capped at 50%), and a management fee (capped at 5%), which is a cut on principal.
+Both go to recipients set by the curator.

 ### Roles